ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

   </div>
 </div>

-You'll need to **right-click** this link, [Bidding Scenarios](https://github.com/ADavidBailey/Practice-Bidding-Scenarios/blob/main/-PBS.txt) and select the popup menu command "Copy link URL" or "Copy Link Address".
+You'll need to **right-click** this link, [Bidding Scenarios](https://github.com/ADavidBailey/Practice-Bidding-Scenarios/blob/main/-PBS.txt) and select from the popup menu command "Copy link URL" or "Copy Link Address".
 Then, go to the BBOalert Data tab and click the light blue Data/Paste (New) to import the URL into BBOalert.

 <div align="center">
   <div style="display: flex;">